 Cybersecurity intelligence frameworks encompass distinct categories that serve different operational needs and organizational objectives.

-Tactical intelligence focuses on threat actors' TTPs, providing immediate actionable insights for incident response teams.
+Tactical intelligence focuses on threat actor TTPs, providing immediate actionable insights for incident response teams.

-Operational intelligence assesses incoming organization-specific threats, analyzing adversaries' intentions and capabilities.
+Operational intel assesses incoming organization-specific threats, analyzing adversaries' intentions and capabilities.

 Strategic intelligence delivers high-level insights for executive decision-making and long-term security planning.